REUTERS AMERICA NEWS PLAN FOR MONDAY DEC 21

 accountable

-air strike in Syria over the weekend, and accords him a funeral
+Qantar in a strike in Syria over the weekend.
+On Monday, the

 Yemeni government forces push into province around capital